-Make it clear that your social media account is part of University of Puget Sound.
-Include “University of Puget Sound” or “Puget Sound” in title of the account, if possible, and explain in the profile or information tab for the account that it is affiliated with the college.
+Make it clear that your social media account is part of the University of Puget Sound.
+Include “University of Puget Sound” or “Puget Sound” in the title of the account, if possible, and explain in the profile or information tab for the account that it is affiliated with the college.

 Listen and respond.

 Even more than on regular websites, social media requires regular attention and posting.
 If people find your site inactive or boring, they’ll drop it.
-Social media doesn’t have to take an extensive amount of time every day, but those responsible for social media accounts should plan to spend at least a few minutes each day devoted to checking in on their sites: posting fresh content, reposting appropriate content from sources other than the college, responding to queries from followers, searching to see what others are saying about you, etc. If you can’t devote time to this important task, don’t start a social media account.
+Social media doesn’t have to take an extensive amount of time every day.
+Still, those responsible for social media accounts should plan to spend at least a few minutes each day devoted to checking in on their sites: posting fresh content, reposting appropriate content from sources other than the college, responding to queries from followers, searching to see what others are saying about you, etc. If you can’t devote time to this important task, don’t start a social media account.

 Note: It’s important to note how easy it is to get caught up in the always-changing world of social media.
 There is so much research and commentary out there that it can be distracting.
 While it’s good to schedule time to keep up on social media research occasionally, you may have to be diligent to stay on top of your social media channels without letting them take over the rest of your workload.

 Related to being active on social media is the concept of being relevant.
 Think quality over quantity.
 Don’t assume you need to post every day to gain or keep subscribers.
 Fans and followers want useful information.
 If you have an event coming up, exciting news about your department, an interesting article about your discipline, etc., share it.
 You don’t need to fabricate information to post.
 If your audience knows they can rely on you (your social media account) to provide the information they need to stay connected to your office, department, or program, plus interesting and useful bonus material, you’ve done your job.